 Mumbai’s must see’s

-Colaba, but generally Mumbai, became one of our favorite destinations in India.
+Colaba, but generally Mumbai, became one of our favourite destinations in India.
 Accommodation is notoriously expensive, but the food is cheap and most sights are free to visit.
 We walked around the city, watched people play cricket at the Maidans and got amazed by the hard work of the dabba-wallahs.

 There are about 5000 dabba-wallahs (literally ‘food container person’s) cycling around the city delivering hot lunches to office workers throughout the city.
 Tiffin boxes (food containers) are picked up each day from restaurants and homes and carried to a centralized sorting station.
 More than 200,000 meals are delivered, every single day.